jump-dev/Clp.jl/README.md

 Clp
 ===

 Interface to the **[Clp]** linear programming solver.
 Provides a complete interface to the low-level C API, as well as an implementation of the solver-independent ``MathProgSolverInterface`` for efficiently solving sequences of linear programs.
-The **[Cbc]** julia package is used to provide the binary dependencies; see that package's README for supported platforms and installation instructions.

 [![Build Status](https://travis-ci.org/JuliaOpt/Clp.jl.svg?branch=master)](https://travis-ci.org/JuliaOpt/Clp.jl)